NJH0694/Project-1/README.md

 # Project-1
-R language for data wrangling and visualizing
+R language for data wrangling, visualizing and modeling

-Raw data generated from company software are converted into tidy data.
+Raw data are generated from company software and converted into tidy data.

 #01 Conversion.R
 Create loop to call file 02 and 03 to convert raw data to csv files.